Our Response to the COVID-19 Global Pandemic

 Debbie’s Dream Foundation: Curing Stomach Cancer (DDF) cares about the general well-being of our community.
 With the unforeseeable spread of the coronavirus (COVID-19), we are doing our part in minimizing the spread of this disease by participating in “social distancing” as outlined in the Centers for Disease Control and Prevention guidelines.
-As a result, we have decided to cancel some of our upcoming events, and our staff is currently working remotely to comply with the latest recommendations of the CDC and other government and healthcare organizations.
+As a result, we have temporarily postponed many of our in-person events, and our staff continues to work remotely to stay safe and still serve the stomach cancer community.

 While we navigate the constant changes of this pandemic, we are still dedicated to carrying forth our mission of serving those affected by stomach cancer.
 We will continue accepting patient inquiries and requests for mentorship through our Patient Resource Education Program (PREP) and offer Free Stomach Cancer Educational Webinars and Stomach Cancer Support Groups as featured under Upcoming Events on our website.
 While in-person events such as our Dream Makers Gala and upcoming Stomach Cancer Symposia are changing on a case-by-case basis, we will keep you informed of all postponements, cancellations, and rescheduled dates.